There are many incredible things to do in Bristol.

 If you’re looking for the coolest place in Bristol to grab a drink or a bite to eat, then I highly recommend the 17th-century King Street.
 Cobbled, atmospheric, and lined with pubs, microbreweries, and eateries, it won’t let you down!
 The good vibes extend out into the street itself thanks to the benches that get laid out here too.

-And with its central location next to the river and amazing historic buildings on all sides, King Street really is another awesome place to go in Bristol.
+And with its central location next to the river and amazing historic buildings on all sides, hanging out on King Street really is one of the best things to do in Bristol.

 Fancy a craft beer at the end of a long day exploring?
 The King Street Brew House would be a great bet.
 Want to dance and drink the night away with the students?
 Try Kongs Bar.
 And for awesome live music that plays late into the evening?
 The Old Duke is definitely the place to go.